 - Lock in a bargain price: In some cases, you can agree on a sale price before you sign the rent-to-own contract.
 So if the home appreciates in value, you could be buying at a much lower price than other buyers in the same area.

 While rent-to-own has many potential upsides, they’re evened out by some considerable risks or possible complications:

-- The housing market could cool down.
-Hot housing markets don’t always stay hot.
+- The housing market could cool down: Hot housing markets don’t always stay hot.
 If you lock in a rent-to-own sale price when the market is up, you’ll be stuck with an inflated price tag if the market has plummeted by the time your option or obligation comes due.

-- Extra monthly costs.
-It’s great to sock away down payment money every month.
+- Extra monthly costs: It’s great to sock away down payment money every month.
 But it does mean your housing costs will be higher than if you were just renting.

-- Mortgage pre-approval.
-It’s possible you may need to get pre-approved for your potential mortgage before you sign a rent-to-own agreement.
-But it’s your credit score and debt-to-income ratio that set the mortgage terms and interest rates.
+- Mortgage pre-approval: It’s possible you may need to get pre-approved for your potential mortgage before you sign a rent-to-own agreement.
+But it’s your credit score and a debt-to-income ratio that set the mortgage terms and interest rates.
 As a result, you might lock in a higher interest rate than you would with a few extra years to improve your finances and creditworthiness.